girijageddavalasa/newsgroups-semantic-search/README.md

 Request 2  → embed → search → respond (200ms)
 Request 3  → embed → search → respond (200ms)
 ```
+The lifespan context manager ensures all heavy objects load once at startup and are shared across every request, and that the cache is saved to disk on every shutdown — making the service fast from request 1 and resilient to restarts.

+---
 ## API Reference

 ### Required endpoints